danbev/learning-ai/notes/ggml-ssm-scan.md

 ```
 So dt will be a pointer to the beginning of dt data.

-Next we have the A tensor
+Next we have the A tensor (state transition matrix):
 ```c
             const float * A  = (const float *) ((const char *) src3->data + ir0*(src3->nb[1])); // {d_state, d_inner}
 ```